-Top tip: Prepare for long queues!
+Top tip: If traveling in well-known koyo areas, prepare yourself for long queues!

-Yes, there’s a restaurant at the base of Mt Adatara where you can BBQ as much meat, veggies and yakisoba noodles as your table orders, with drinks provided.
+There is a restaurant at the base of Mt Adatara where you can BBQ as much meat, veggies and yakisoba noodles as your table orders, with drinks provided.
 The food was great (thanks to my amazing chef friends) and you could see a lovely view from the restaurant.

 The rope-way to the top of the mountain was busy, but the Japanese queuing system is very efficient, so it wasn’t frustrating at all.